Ngozi Claribelle Nwogu

 Nwogu, Ngozi Claribelle; Kajama, Mohammed; Gobina, Edward

 The purpose of this study is to investigate gas permeation behaviour of five gases (CO2, He, H2, N2 and Ar) across two silica modified ceramic membranes, Membrane Y and Membrane Z. An examination of the variations in their layer thickness and flow rate was determined.
 Solution-dip coating process was used for the modification process specifically for pore size reduction.
 This resulted in some level of modifications in the layer thickness after a successive dipping time as well as flow rate in relation to pressure drop.
 The effect of number of dips generally influenced the layer thickness of both membranes.
-Membrane Y layer thickness through five successive dipping was in the range of 89.2-36?m while Membrane Z ranges between 150.72-43.69 'm.
-Gas permeability as a function of mean pressure for membrane Z was calculated using data obtained experimentally.
+Membrane Y layer thickness through five successive dipping was in the range of 89.2-36?m while Membrane Z ranges between 150.72 and 43.69?m.
+Gas permeability as a function of mean pressure for Membrane Z was calculated using data obtained experimentally.
 The permeation tests confirmed the contribution of both Knudsen and viscous flow mechanism with an estimation and prediction of the membrane pore radius.

 |Journal Article Type||Article|